-The vent can be put into auto mode only when HVAC is set to off.
-In auto the vents will only shut off and close when the temperature is 2° below the set point.
+The vent can be put into AUTO only when HVAC is set to off.
+In AUTO, the vents will only shut off and close when the internal temperature is 2° below the set point.
 Setting the climate control to anything other than off will bring the vent fan out of auto mode.